Age-of-information minimization via opportunistic sampling by an energy harvesting source: System model

-{\bf Markov model: } Here the EH state of the source is modelled as a two state Markov chain with states $\{H_{1}, H_{2}\}$, where $H_{1}$ is called the harvesting state and $H_{2}$ is called the non harvesting state.
-When the source node is in harvesting state, the energy packet generation process is considered to be an i.i.d. process with known mean $\lambda>0$.
-When the source node is in non-harvesting state, then the energy packet generation rate is zero.
-The transition probability from state $H_{1}$ to state $H_{2}$ is $h_{1,2}$ and from state $H_{2}$ to state $H_{1}$ is $h_{2,1}$.
-Markov process for energy arrival has previously been used in \cite{michelusi2013transmission,sombabu2020age}.
+{\bf Markov model: } To address the temporal correlation in energy generated by many renewable energy sources such as wind and solar, the papers \cite{michelusi2013transmission,sombabu2020age} have considered a two-state Markov chain to model the harvested energy.
+Motivated by this, we model the EH state of the source as a two-state Markov chain with states $\{H_{1}, H_{2}\}$, where $H_{1}$ is called the harvesting state and $H_{2}$ is called the non-harvesting state.
+When the source node is in the harvesting state, the energy packet generation process is considered to be a (conditionally) i.i.d. process (see \cite{sombabu2020age}) with known mean $\lambda>0$.
+When the source node is in a non-harvesting state, then the energy packet generation rate is zero.
+The sate transition probability from state $H_{1}$ to state $H_{2}$ is $h_{1,2}$ and from state $H_{2}$ to state $H_{1}$ is $h_{2,1}$ and it is governed by a Markov chain.
+Thus, the energy generation process is a Markov-modulated i.i.d. process and it exhibits temporal correlation.

 We assume that, in case the energy buffer at the source node is full, the newly generated energy packets will not be accommodated unless $E_{p}$ unit of energy is spent in probing.